FAQs for in-person invigilated exams at exam centres

 Yes.

-2. Can I write my exam paper?
+2. Can I write my exam answers?

 No. A laptop will be provided for you to complete your exam.
-Unless you have an access and inclusion agreement in place.

 3. Will I be able to take notes during the exam?